-Waiver extension terminates health savings account program and establishes monthly premiums of up to 2% of household income for newly eligible beneficiaries from 100-138% FPL and a mandatory small group ESI premium assistance program.
-The extension includes additional waiver of retroactive coverage.
+Waiver extension terminated health savings account program; established monthly premiums of up to 2% of household income for newly eligible beneficiaries from 100-138% FPL and a mandatory small group ESI premium assistance program; and provided for waiver of retroactive coverage.

 |Duration:||9/27/13 to 12/31/21